The Repair Shop sees restoration experts tackle Britain’s throwaway culture by bringing the general public’s items back to life.

 Her love of horses and saddles came from her childhood, as Suzie was a keen rider and still looks after horses to this day.

 Rather than go down the professional riding route, Suzie pursued a career as a Master Saddle Maker.
 She began her training in 1975 under the instruction of Ken Langford.
 Suzie then spent two years at Cordwainers College in London.
+As she would have begun her craft training in her late teen years or early twenties, we’d estimate that Suzie Fletcher is aged in her mid-sixties.

 You can find out more about Suzie’s services as a saddle maker and leather restorer through her website.

-Suzie’s brother is also on The Repair Shop!
+Suzie’s brother Steve on The Repair Shop

 If you were wondering if The Repair Shop regular Steve was related to Suzie, then you’d be right!